 Speakers & Experts

-Dr. Pagliassotti's interest in fiction and publishing arises from her own work in the field as the published author of two novels and a number of short stories.
-She is the owner and editor-in-chief of The Harrow Press, which publishes horror anthologies, and for 11.5 years she was the owner and editor-in-chief of The Harrow, an online literary magazine for fantasy and horror.
+Dr. Pagliassotti's interest in fiction and publishing arises from her own experience as the published author of four novels and a number of short stories.
+She is the owner and editor-in-chief of The Harrow Press, which publishes horror anthologies, andwas the owner and editor-in-chief of The Harrow, an online literary magazine for fantasy and horror, for 11.5 years.
 Her past professional experience includes editorial work on print books, journals, and trade magazines; freelance Web site design; and serving as a content provider on roleplaying games for About.Com.

 ""Boy's Love" in the Western World"

 The "boy's love" genre (slash, yaoi, shounen-ai) of male/male homoerotica, primarily written and read by heterosexual women, has been steadily growing in the Western world, most recently with the rapidly increasing importation of yaoi manga from Japan.
 Why has it become so popular, what kind of women read and write it, and what, if any, cultural differences exist in its fandom between various countries?